MrPicklePinosaur/AoC2021/README.md

 Easy Peasy

+## Day 8

+Part B required a bit of a decision tree like structure, which I implemented in a really ugly way in haskell (see the `decodeLine` function).
+Maybe next step is to explore a more funtional / idiomatic method of solving this

 # TODO
 - [ ] cli that let's you print output of each day, also has flags for part a/b etc